pulumi/docs/content/docs/intro/concepts/programming-model.md

 You can use packages from your language's native package manager: for example, NPM for Node.js, Pip for Python, Go modules for Go, and NuGet for .NET.
 These packages may transitively depend on the Pulumi SDK, which itself is just a native package.
 The Pulumi SDK defines how resources created by a program will be communicated to the Pulumi engine.
 The ability to register resources with the Pulumi engine is the only difference between a Pulumi package and any other native package.

-Any packages that create custom resources---classes that derive from the `CustomResource` base class---will cause Pulumi to load an associated "resource provider plugin" at runtime, which is a binary that implements the Create, Read, Update, and Delete resources defined by the package.
+Any packages that create custom resources---classes that derive from the {{< pulumi-customresource >}} base class---will cause Pulumi to load an associated "resource provider plugin" at runtime, which is a binary that implements the Create, Read, Update, and Delete resources defined by the package.
 Normally plugins are installed automatically when you install the package, but you can also [manage plugins explicitly using the CLI]({{< relref "/docs/reference/cli/pulumi_plugin" >}}).

-This is in contrast to a component resource---classes that serive from the `ComponentResource` base class--whose logic is written entirely within that library itself, without any external plugin required.
+This is in contrast to a component resource---classes that serive from the {{< pulumi-componentresource >}} base class--whose logic is written entirely within that library itself, without any external plugin required.
 A component resource does not manage any external infrastructure state; instead, it simply aggregates existing resources into a larger abstraction.

 Finally, _dynamic providers_ let you write an entire provider within your language of choice, without needing to create a resource provider plugin.
 This has the advantage that you can flexibly create new resource types---but with the disadvantage that you can't share them easily across multiple languages, as resource plugins are language-neutral.